EARnagram/lessons/sec4/angular_directives/README.md

 }
 ```

-We also need to alter our previous `addHint` function:
+We would also need to alter our previous `addHint` function:

 ```js
 vm.addHint = addHint;